Air industry battles Ebola with heat scans and handwash

 The number of people coming in and out of the airport has also been restricted and it has isolation areas available should there be suspected cases.

-A spokesman for Ethiopian Airlines [ETHA.UL], which serves 49 destinations in Africa, said customers were more cautious in bookings, but that its planes were still full and there had been no cancellations.
+A spokesman for Ethiopian Airlines, which serves 49 destinations in Africa, said customers were more cautious in bookings, but that its planes were still full and there had been no cancellations.

 Royal Air Maroc said flights to Guinea, Sierra Leone and Liberia had become unprofitable because they were usually empty on the way out and full only on the way back.